-In 1992, College met all goals for original grant, including increasing Black students in both the advertising and journalism majors.
-The Knight Foundation extended the grant two additional years and in 1994, based on the success of MSP, established a $900,000 endowment to recruit, and graduate underrepresented students in journalism and telecommunication.
+In 1992, the college met all goals for the original grant, including increasing Black students in both the advertising and journalism majors.
+The Knight Foundation extended the grant two additional years and in 1994, based on the success of MSP, established a $900,000 endowment to recruit and graduate underrepresented students in journalism and telecommunication.

 In July of 2020, the Knight Division underwent a name change, becoming the Knight Division for Scholarships and Student Inclusion.
-Career Services shifted to the new Office of Careers and Corporate Partnerships, freeing Knight Division to offer more in depth student support, data analysis, and programming centered on maximizing every CJC student’s development and success.
+Career Services shifted to the new Office of Careers and Corporate Partnerships, freeing the Knight Division to offer more in-depth student support, data analysis and programming centered on maximizing every CJC student’s development and success.

-The Knight Division has evolved to include additional services such as:
+The Knight Division has evolved to include services such as:

 - The Knight Division Digest (weekly E-newsletter)

-- Positioning All Transfers Highly for Success (PATHS transfer success program)
+- Positioning All Transfers Highly for Success (PATHS transfer student success program)

 - CJC Student Diversity Task Force

-- Coordination of 2 College of Journalism and Communications Student Involvement Days
+- Coordination of Fall and Spring College of Journalism and Communications Student Involvement Days

 - Summer Media Institute scholarship sponsorship